-- 162. There are close to 50 buildings and structures in the parish (in 2022), which have been identified as of national significance and importance.
-These comprise 43 Listed Buildings13 and 5 Scheduled Monuments14. - 163.
-The full schedule of Listed Buildings and Scheduled Monuments can be found at Appendix 1. - 164.
-These include a range of different architectural styles and types of buildings, including churches, former farmhouses, war memorials, milestones, a crucible furnace cellar and a site of a Romano-British Settlements. - 165.
+- 161. There are close to 50 buildings and structures in the Parish (in 2022), which have been identified as of national significance and importance.
+These comprise 42 Listed Buildings12 and 6 Scheduled Monuments13. - 162.
+The full schedule of Listed Buildings and Scheduled Monuments can be found at Appendix 1. - 163.
+These include a range of different architectural styles and types of buildings, including churches, former farmhouses, war memorials, milestones, a Crucible Furnace Cellar and a site of a Romano-British settlement. - 164.
 These buildings and structures vary greatly in their nature.
-They include churches (such as Church of St Mary's, Ecclesfield, a Grade 1 Listed Building), war memorials (such as Grenoside); former farmhouses which predate the Industrial Revolution (e.g. Whitley) and structures associated with the parish's heritage (e.g. Former Cruck Barn at St Mary's Lane, Ecclesfield and the remains of the Romano-British Settlement).
-It also includes structures associated with its industrial development such as the Crucible Furnace Cellar, Grenoside and other buildings (e.g. Ecclesfield Signal Box). - 166.
-While these Listed Buildings can be found scattered across the parish many are concentrated in the historic core of Grenoside and Ecclesfield villages, which are designated conservation areas15 reflecting their architectural and historic interest and value.
+They include churches (such as Church of St Mary's, Ecclesfield, a Grade 1 Listed Building), war memorials (such as Grenoside); former farmhouses which predate the Industrial Revolution (e.g. Whitley) and structures associated with the Parish's heritage (e.g. Former Cruck Barn at St Mary's Lane, Ecclesfield and the remains of the Romano-British Settlement).
+It also includes structures associated with its industrial development such as the Crucible Furnace Cellar, Grenoside and other buildings (e.g. Ecclesfield Signal Box). - 165.
+While these Listed Buildings can be found scattered across the Parish many are concentrated in the historic core of Grenoside and Ecclesfield villages, which are designated conservation areas14 reflecting their architectural and historic interest and value. - 166.Generally, the condition of these buildings and structures is good.
+Two, however, are included on Historic England's Heritage at Risk Register (2020).
+These are the Scheduled Monuments of Willow Garth moated site and fishpond and Handlands Romano-British settlement, 460m southwest of Woodseats Farm, both of whose condition is described by England Heritage as 'generally satisfactory but with significant localised problems'. - 167.
+The designation of these buildings and structures as a Listed Building and Scheduled Monuments gives them special legal protection beyond that which can be provided through a Neighbourhood Plan.

-13 A Listed Building is one that has been placed on the Statutory List of Buildings of Special Architectural or Historic Interest
+12 A Listed Building is one that has been placed on the Statutory List of Buildings of Special Architectural or Historic Interest

-14 A Scheduled Monument is a historic building or site that is included in the Schedule of Monuments kept by the Government

-15 A conservation area is an area of special architectural or historic interest, with character or appearance that is desirable to preserve or enhance.
+13 A Scheduled Monument is a historic building or site that is included in the Schedule of Monuments kept by the Government 14 A conservation area is an area of special architectural or historic interest, with character or appearance that is desirable to preserve or enhance.